By Aaron Berman

 PaperSpecs PRO members: Thinking it would be pretty cool to have a wallet, belt or iPad sleeve made from a printing blanket?
 Yep, you guessed it: Here’s your chance to win one with April’s Golden Ticket giveaway!

 Not a PRO member, but would love to enter to win one of these beauties?
-Just click here to begin your 7-day-free trial, then come back to this page and click the link above.
+Just click here to begin your membership, then come back to this page and click the link above.